mhnaufal/elixir-no-zero-day/README.md

 - Elixir use curly brackets {} for defining a tuples
 - Tuples are similiar to lists, but are stored contigously in memory so it makes accessing their length/indexing really fast but expensive for modification.
 When adding a new value, a new tuple must be created
 - Tuples are immutable by default

+### 📅 Day 5 ✔️ Operation

+- The reason we can compare different data types is pragmatism.
+Sorting algorithms don’t need to worry about different data types in order to sort.
+The sorting order, from lower to higher
+- _number, atom, reference, function, port, pid, tuple, map, list, bitstring_

+### 📅 Day 6 ✔️ Match Operator

+- In Elixir '=' called as match operator NOT just an assigment operator
+- We can use it for destructuring, pattern mathing, and there is also pin operator